cryptoMavrik/AquawalletHD/README.md

 # IMPORTANT!
 ## Warning

 As of now, seed phrases that are saved, imported, and create by the application are stored in plain text in the keystore.
 PROTECT YOUR SEED KEY.
 Use these features AT YOUR OWN RISK.
 Do not store seed phrase on a system that could in any way have compromised security and take great care managing these files.
+This is VERY IMPORTANT!
 ___
 # Known Issues